 1. Planned Around the Students from the Start

 General education teachers certainly individualize and differentiate in their classrooms to meet the needs of individual students as they get to know them.
 In special education, everyone expects us to hit the ground running in meeting the individual needs of our students, because that’s our jobs.
 IEPs are expected to be followed throughout the year from the first day of school on….there’s no, “when we get settled in we’ll start running that behavior plan.”

-So, before we even start to think about what the classroom will look like or our day will look like, what strategies we want to try this year, or how we want to arrange the furniture, we have to think about the needs of the students we will have.
+So, before we even start to think about what setting up an autism classroom will look like or our day will look like, what strategies we want to try this year, or how we want to arrange the furniture, we have to think about the needs of the students we will have.
 So, that has to be to step number 1.
 I typically do that with my Teaching Plan and I’ll walk you through how I do that in the next post.

-2. To Theme or Not to Theme in Special Education Classroom Setup
+2. To Theme or Not to Theme When Setting Up an Autism Classroom

 This one is a bit more complex and I realize it’s a touchy issue for many.
-I know that classroom decor (Ugh I hate that phrase for some reason) is a big deal to many teachers.
+I know that when it comes to setting up an autism classroom, decor (Ugh I hate that phrase for some reason) is a big deal to many teachers.
 And it’s important to have a classroom in which the teacher is comfortable as well as the students.
 Everyone should like to be in the classroom, so it should be bright, engaging and interesting.

 I find that once I put up the visuals needed by the students, the reminders needed for the staff, stash some PECS books and data sheet clipboards on the walls, then post lesson plans, schedules, and zoning plans.
 I don’t have a lot of room left for decoration.

 This is actually what prompted me to develop my thematic visual bundles so the walls are brightly colored and you can have chevron or polka dots but still have it be functional for the students.
 So, I call my theme “The visual cueing theme.”